 A brief web search for quiet power suppliers will turn up countless results.
 Of course, it’s best to stick with a trusted brand when purchasing computer gear.

 Your GPU also generates a lot of heat, which causes the GPU fan to be very loud when it attempts to cool your system.
-If changing the GPU fan proves impossible, try adding a brand new graphics card.
+If changing it proves impossible, replace the whole graphics card.

-When shopping for a GPU, look at vendors that have made an effort to minimize fan noise.
-If efficiency isn’t a primary consideration, consider a passive model with no fan.
-However, I recommend against this option for most systems.
+When shopping for a GPU, look at vendors that have tried to minimize fan noise.
+If efficiency isn’t a primary consideration, consider a fanless passive model.
+However, I recommend this option for most systems.

 Utilize quiet case fans

-While the most common sized fan is 120mm.
-And installing larger fans where possible contribute to the less overall noise.
+While the most common-sized fan is 120mm.
+And installing larger ones where possible contributes to less overall noise.

 How?
 By requiring fewer RPMs to move the same amount of air.
-The larger fan blades will move a greater air volume, making the total demand speed up considerably less.
+The larger fan blades will move a greater air volume, reducing the demand for higher rotational speeds.

-I discuss how you can add fans to your computer in this article, if you need to know more.
+I also discuss how to add fans to your computer if you need to know more.

 Add a fan speed controller

-By installing a fan controller, you can help your system fans function more efficiently and quietly.
-By setting up a curve profile, you can achieve a harmonious balance between fan speed and noise using the controller’s software.
+Installing a controller can help your system fans function more efficiently and quietly.
+By setting up a curve profile, you can achieve a harmonious balance between speed and noise using the controller’s software.

 Install vibration-resistant fan mounts

 As stated previously, some case fans have anti-vibration pads.
-These pieces can be very efficient, but they don’t target other components that could produce loud noises.
+These pieces can be efficient but don’t target other components that could produce loud noises.

 One significant area where vibrations can be transmitted is through the mounting screws.
-By mounting your fans on anti-vibration fan mounts, you can effectively quiet your PC.
+You can effectively quiet your PC by mounting your fans on anti-vibration mounts.

 Manage your cables